 They are now back in the big time and they will be aiming for another long stay in the division.

-However, that has not gone to plan yet, despite winning their opening game, having conceded 16 goals in three games, albeit against the top 3 sides in the Premier League.
-Having parted ways with Parker, they have since managed to take five points from a possible 9, leaving them 12th in the Premier League at present.
+However, that has not gone to plan yet.
+Despite winning their opening game, they had conceded 16 goals in three games, albeit against the top 3 sides in the Premier League.
+This led to them parting ways with Parker and replacing him with Gary O’Neil, whose reign began brightly but has stuttered since.

-Their hopes of avoiding a third consecutive top-flight relegation are not particularly fancied, however, with Bournemouth favourites to face the drop at 1/2.
+Their hopes of avoiding a third consecutive top-flight relegation are not particularly fancied, with Bournemouth massive favourites to face the drop at 1/3.